petersieg/ESP32TinyVectrex/README.md

 See video: https://youtu.be/J523SKyvs14

+This github repo is just a cleanup/remove unnused code from: See https://github.com/OzmoOzmo/ESP32TinyVectrex

 It is a work in progress - currently no audio and due to limitations of ESP - speed is not 100% of the original Vectrex.
 But it is great to see real vector graphics in action.